flowchart TD

 Architecture

-This document contains the architectural design for Flower.
+This document contains a description of Flower’s expected user types, naming, and C4 models.
 For design details of the Seedcase Project as a whole, see the Seedcase Design documentation.

 User types

-This section describes the different users we expect and design for.
-Flower has two main types of users: producers and consumers of the metadata of a Data Package.
-They have different goals and needs when using Flower or interacting with docs generated by it.
-While the consumer might not directly use Flower, their experience and feedback to the producer will influence how Flower is used and configured, which is important for the producers to consider.
-So we describe both types and how they relate to Flower and its design.
+Flower has two main types of users: producers and consumers of a Data Package’s metadata.
+They have different goals and needs: one uses Flower to generate and manage the metadata, while the other interacts with the generated documentation.
+While the consumer might not directly use Flower, their experience and feedback to the producer will influence how Flower is used and configured.
+Below we describe both types and how they relate to Flower and its design.

 Producers